Qualytics/userguide/docs/checks/manage-checks.md

 ![active](../assets/checks/manage-checks/active-light-4.png#only-light)
 ![active](../assets/checks/manage-checks/active-dark-4.png#only-dark)

-You can also categorize the active checks based on their importance, favorites, or specific metrics to streamline your data quality monitoring.
+You can also categorize the active checks based on their importance and favorites to streamline your data quality monitoring.

 **1. Important:** Shows only checks that are marked as important.
 These checks are prioritized based on their significance, typically assigned a weight of 7 or higher.